 Spend a few years learning to paint, and then contact us again.
 We are always looking for great painters.

 Who are you to judge my work!
 You don’t know me!

 Great question.
 Since 2011, I’ve built WMG into a business that allowed me to leave my full time job to be a full time painter/hobbyist, and now I employ multiple artists that also work full time on commission work.
-In the first half of 2016, WMG grossed just over $50,000 in sales.
-This year is looking to be even busier!
+Each year, WMG grosses over $300K in sales.
+We take on and complete hundreds of projects each year for clients all over the work.

 In fact, work is rolling in faster than we can paint and that’s why we’re looking for new brushes for hire to call White Metal Games their studio!

 Furthermore , we have done extensive research into our competitors, so we know what we’re up against.

 That being said, if you don’t like having your work constructively criticized, this is not the job for you.
 We will evaluate your work regularly.
 We will be candid about the quality level and your turnaround speed, and if your work does not meet our expectations, we will part ways as friends.